AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ### Periods and Resources

 A **resource** a logical element.
 Resources have no direct representation on the timeline, but their names are shown on the [data grid](Data_Grid).

-They are set by using the following data fields:
+Use the following data fields:

 * `"name"` to set names
 * `"id"` to set unique identifiers
 * `children` / `parent` (optional) to set the [hierarchy](#hierarchy)

-Any resource can include a **period** or periods, which are visualized as timeline elements.
-Use these fields:
+Any resource can include a **period** or periods, which are visualized as timeline elements and set by using these fields:

 * `periods` to add an array of periods
 * `id` to set unique identifiers